Updated

 - 4 tablespoons unsalted butter melted (½ stick)

-- 1 cup low-sodium chicken broth or turkey broth
+- 1 cup low-sodium chicken broth turkey broth or vegetable broth also work

 - ¼ cup pure maple syrup